 As a leading expert in Android, Mark has not only delivered countless training classes, but has also presented at dozens of conferences, meetups, and similar events.
 And, along the way, he has contributed countless hours helping developers overcome challenges in their day-to-day Android work.

-Oh, and he wrote a book.
+Oh, and he wrote some books.

 Occasionally, a conference publishes videos of Mark speaking — this page aggregates a number of those videos.